github/archive-program/GUIDE.md

 ## What You Need To Use The Archive

-In principle, all you need to access the contents of this archive is a light source and some kind of magnifier.
-However, most (though not all) of its data has been packed very tightly onto these 200 film reels in an encoded and compressed form.
+In principle, all you need to access the contents of this archive is a source of illumination and some kind of magnifier.
+However, most (though not all) of its data has been packed very tightly onto film reels in an encoded and compressed form.
 Reading, decoding, and uncompressing this data will require considerable computation itself.
 In theory it could be done without computers, but it would be very tedious and difficult.

-Our expectation is that you didn't need the definitions of software, computer, and other terms.
+Our expectation is that you didn't need our definitions of software, computer, and other terms.
 We imagine you have computers of your own, probably vastly more advanced than ours, and possibly fundamentally differently architected.
 Once you understand the overview and guide below you will easily be able to access all of the data.

 However, it's possible that you have inferior computers to ours, or even no computers at all.
 In case of that eventuality, we have prepared an uncompressed, unencoded, human-readable reel of data which we call the Tech Tree.
 The Tech Tree contains information about our fundamental technologies, our computers, and our software, in the hopes that, over time, you will be able to use this knowledge to recreate computers that can make use of the open source software in this archive.